lombardo-chcg/slick-exercises/README.md

 ### Running the Tests

+**Prerequisite!  make sure to start the local Docker container first!**

 The tests can be run from inside IntelliJ using the standard methods or from the command line.

 ```